rkalz/xbmc4xbox/branches/python27-upgrade/xbmc/lib/libPython/python/Doc/library/urllib.rst

 .. note::
-    The :mod:`urllib` module has been split into parts and renamed in Python 3.0 to :mod:`urllib.request`, :mod:`urllib.parse`,
+    The :mod:`urllib` module has been split into parts and renamed in Python 3 to :mod:`urllib.request`, :mod:`urllib.parse`,
     and :mod:`urllib.error`.
-The :term:`2to3` tool will automatically adapt imports when converting your sources to 3.0.
+The :term:`2to3` tool will automatically adapt imports when converting your sources to Python 3.
-    Also note that the :func:`urllib.urlopen` function has been removed in Python 3.0 in favor of :func:`urllib2.urlopen`.
+    Also note that the :func:`urllib.urlopen` function has been removed in Python 3 in favor of :func:`urllib2.urlopen`.

 .. index::
    single: WWW